How to List Education on a Resume (18 Examples)

 • If you’re changing industries and obtaining a degree to do so.

 If you apply for a job in academia or the education field, you’ll need a curriculum vitae (CV) rather than a resume.
+You don’t need to detail your education in your cover letter or objective.
+Instead, elaborate on it in a dedicated education section.

 When listing college degrees, start with your highest degree and then add other degrees in reverse chronological order after that.
-There are several different ways to write degrees - if you have a Bachelor of Arts in Fine Arts you can write it in the following ways:
+There are several different ways to write degrees.
+If you have a Bachelor of Arts in Fine Arts, you can write it in the following ways:

 • Bachelor of Arts, Fine Arts